 Most of my preparations for the course (plane ticket, medical check-ups and vaccinations, gathering supplies) are just about complete.
 I have a few more things to do before I’m completely ready, but I’m pretty much literally all packed.
 (Okay, I’m still trying to figure out how to fit everything into my bags and what’s going to stay behind…but I’m getting really close!)
 I’m mostly camping for a month and a half, so I’ve splurged on an ultra-light cot and a little portable solar panel pack to charge my camera batteries and such to go with my ultra-inexpensive Walmart tent.
 Plus I’m bringing loads of sunscreen, hats, trail shoes, flashlights with rechargeable batteries that double as power storage, pens and notebooks, many of my usual toiletries… And I’ve got a mini set of scriptures all packed too.

 This isn’t my first time flying outside of the US, and it isn’t my first time flying alone–but it will be my first time leaving the country AND flying solo.
 (I’ll be meeting up with my classmates, who are coming from around the world, when I reach Kenya).
 This will also be my first time going on a big academic trip as the only LDS person in the group (at least, I assume I will be the only LDS person in the group).
 Weirdly enough, my biggest concern has been over not being able to attend church for six weeks (I’ll be in remote locations most of the time and may not be able to have access to a meeting place–which, really, will be fine for a short period of time), or having someone think I’m weird because I don’t drink tea or coffee.
 My mother’s greatest fear, on the other hand, is that I’m going to get eaten by a lion or a crocodile.
-Or that I’m going to contract some crazy illness from mosquitoes.
+Or that I’m going to contract malaria illness from mosquitoes.

 I’m most excited to meet my classmates and to explore…The Circle of Life… *Had to make a Lion King reference.*